 We worked with an industry leading pharmaceutical company to assess the organizational architecture of a newly created IT partnering organization and developed recommendations for restructuring the organization to align with the unique needs of the portfolio.

 In response to a major acquisition, an industry leading pharmaceutical company created a new IT partnering organization.
-While the new organization had been established, there was recognition that the initial organizational operating model was not optimal to support the size and scope of the portfolio.
+The client realized that the initial organizational operating model was not optimal to support the size and scope of the portfolio.

-Satori worked with the client to perform assessment of the current IT organizational structure and operating model given the overarching business objectives and evolving business strategy.
-Based on gaps and areas of opportunity uncovered during the assessment, Satori develop organizational design criteria and then leveraged these criteria to drive an evaluation of potential organizational models.
-Satori then analyzed the business stakeholder organization to understand the emerging strategy and organizational structure, areas of natural organizational synergy and levels of anticipated digital/ IT support.
+Our team worked with the client to perform assessment of the current IT organizational structure and operating model given the overarching business objectives and evolving business strategy.
+Based on gaps and areas of opportunity uncovered during the assessment, we develop organizational design criteria and then leveraged these criteria to drive an evaluation of potential organizational models.
+We then analyzed the business stakeholder organization to understand the emerging strategy and organizational structure, areas of natural organizational synergy and levels of anticipated digital/ IT support.